microsoft/sarif-tutorials/docs/2-Basics.md

 You can't change the name in just one place: your code won't compile.
 You have to change every occurrence, and that's why the `result` points you at all the occurrences.
 (Of course IDEs can help you with this.)

+Don't use `result.locations` to specify the locations of multiple problems, even problems of the same kind, if they can be fixed independently.
+You might choose to fix some occurrences of the problem and not others, for example, if you know that some of the occurrences are in code that is slated for removal, or are false positives.
+Only put more than one element in `result.locations` if you _have_ to fix all the locations at once.

 #### <a id="phys-log-loc"></a>Physical and logical locations